History, important areas and more

 Most cities and towns in Mexico have a commonly known historical center with many similar elements: a main square, a cathedral, and some important government building, all of these with a very classic style result of cultural fusions.

 Cancun is an exception to this rule.
 To begin with, the distribution of the city is pretty unique on its own.
 It’s actually difficult to get a common answer when you ask people for directions to Cancun’s city center.
-While some may point you to the town hall, let me tell you that you won’t find much else there.
+While some may point you to the town hall, let me save yout hte trip and say you won’t find much else there.

 Others may take you along the area of Mercado 28, a famous market of crafts where you’ll find all types of curiosities, souvenirs, and traditional Mexican amenities.
 Besides, you’ll be able to eat with a very homely taste and fresh ingredients.
 This market is a great place to find crafts and souvenirs at a much lower price than those you would find on malls or the airport.